Rusticus (archbishop of Lyon): Family

 He and his brother St. Viventiolus were the sons of Aquilinus (c.
 430-c.
 470), a nobleman at Lyon.
 Aquilinus was the son of Tullia (born 410), the daughter of Saint Eucherius and his wife Gallia.
 Tullia's husband, whose name is unknown, was the son of Decimus Rusticus and his wife Artemia, and was a vicarius of a province in Gaul between 423 and 448 under Apollinaris, the father of Aquilinus' schoolfellow and friend, Sidonius Apollinaris (c.
 400).

 Bishop

 Rusticus served for many years as a magistrate.
 Around 494 he succeeded Lupicinus of Lyon as bishop.
 Shortly after his consecration, Rusticus sent some financial aid to Pope Gelasius I. Gelasius wrote back in February 494, recommending to the bishop's good offices Epiphanius of Pavia, who was on his way to Gaul to see to the ransom of certain captives held by the Burgundian king Gundobad.
 According to Ennodius, among those freed were 400 from Lyon.

 Marriage and issue

 Married before 480 to Hiberie de Limoges (born c.
-460), daughter of Ruricius, Bishop of Limoges (then Augustoritum) and his wife Ommance.
+460), daughter of Ruricius, Bishop of Limoges (then Augustoritum) and his wife Hiberia, daughter of an Arvernian senator Ommatius.
 Rusticus and his wife had three children: